dougwilsonsays.com

 BACKGROUND: In a 2021 article,2 several women3 accused Doug of fostering a patriarchal church culture that enables abuse, strictly controls women, and covers up sexual abuse allegations through in-house counseling, rather than reporting to the appropriate authorities.
 The quote above is from Doug’s response to those who made negative comments about him on social media, after the article was released.

 OPINION: Doug states that commenting online about him in a “venomous” way and then failing to repent, is enough to send someone to hell.
 This is not the Gospel.
+Doug’s claim confuses justification with sanctification—collapsing the ongoing repentance of a believer into the grounds of salvation itself.
+This subtle shift replaces grace with performance and turns repentance from a fruit of salvation into a condition for earning it.
 We do not go to hell because we fail to repent about one specific sin in our lives.
-Those who believe in Jesus for the forgiveness of sins need not fear if we forget to confess a random sin before we die.
+Those who believe in Jesus for the forgiveness of sins need not fear that failing to confess one sin before death could cost us our salvation.
 The Bible clearly states that we are saved, not by our works, but by the completed work of Christ (Titus 3:5; Hebrews 7:27).
 We are justified by faith, meaning we “have been clothed by the imputation, or transfer, of the righteousness of Christ.”4 In Christ, our past, present, and future sins are forgiven, even if we fail to repent of every sin after believing in Christ: “And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, by canceling the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross” (Colossians 2:13–14, ESV).

-I believe this misinterpretation of Scripture goes back to Doug’s misunderstanding of the gospel.
-He places such an emphasis on works that he confuses them as the cause of our salvation, rather than the fruit.6 I am thankful that my eternal salvation rests not on my own works, but completely on Christ’s finished work on the cross, secure for all time in the Father’s hand (John 10:27–30).
+I believe this misinterpretation of Scripture goes back to Doug’s misunderstanding of the gospel (read more about this here).
+He so emphasizes works that he confuses their order—treating them as the cause of salvation rather than its fruit.6 Doug’s teaching replaces assurance with anxiety.
+If salvation hinges on whether we have repented of every particular sin, then no believer could ever rest in Christ’s finished work.
+Such fear contradicts the very heart of the gospel, which offers peace with God through faith alone (Romans 5:1; 1 John 5:13).
+The fruit of true faith is love—not insecurity and dread (Galatians 5:22–24; 1 Timothy 1:5; 1 John 4:18).
+I am thankful that my eternal salvation rests not on my own works, but completely on Christ’s finished work on the cross, secure for all time in the Father’s hand (John 10:27–30).

 My prayer is that Doug would turn from preaching a works-based salvation to preaching the true gospel of Jesus.
 The gospel calls us to imitate our Savior, not because it is the basis of our salvation, but because we have been saved and indwelled by the Holy Spirit by grace through faith alone.
 Then, and only then are we enabled to properly imitate our Lord in the strength he provides: “When he was reviled, he did not revile in return; when he suffered, he did not threaten, but continued entrusting himself to him who judges justly” (1 Peter 2:23, ESV).